vinayhegde1990/devops-notes/docs/source/Bash.rst

 Bash
 ************

-*Some useful links to cover the basics of Bash Scripting*
+*Some useful links to explain the concepts of Bash Scripting*

 ########
 Concepts